igorbrigadir/connexion-hello-world/README.md

 The Connexion README doesn't actually get you started and the [Pet Store example](https://github.com/hjacobs/connexion-example) is overly complicated.

+This Branch adds an example Rate Limiter for your API using Flask-Limiter.

 # Development
 ## First Setup
 - `python3 -m venv .`